Pull-up progression for beginners: from zero to ten clean reps

 Overhand (pronated).
 Palms facing away.
 The strict pull-up.
 Hardest of the three because biceps contribution is reduced and the lats do most of the work.
 The benchmark grip.

 Underhand (supinated).
 Palms facing you.
 The chin-up.
-Easier — biceps come in heavily.
+Easier — biceps come in heavily, and EMG work confirms the chin-up recruits the biceps more than the overhand pull-up while both hammer the lats (Youdas et al., J Strength Cond Res, 2010).
 Many beginners get their first chin-up before their first pull-up, and that is fine.
 The chin-up is a legitimate movement, not a cheat.

 Neutral grip.
 Palms facing each other.
 Requires parallel handles.
 The most shoulder-friendly variation, easier on the elbows and rotator cuffs.
 For older trainees or anyone with shoulder niggles, often the smartest place to start.